-With a history that dates back to almost 7,000 years ago, not less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore and a mix so unique of ethnicities crossing its threshold along history, is no wonder Malta enjoys such a sophisticated cultural background.
+With a history that dates back almost 7,000 years ago, no less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore, and a mix so unique of ethnicities crossing its threshold along history, it’s no wonder Malta has such a sophisticated cultural background.

-From Phoenicians to British, there have been many nations who left their deep-rooted marks on this land including Romans, Greeks, Spanish, Arabs or French, but even so, the tiny Mediterranean country has never lost its identity and uniqueness.
-Nevertheless, it has grown into a popular tourist destination where the incredibly rich culture and history blend beautifully with the enticing Mediterranean flair.
+From Phoenicians to British, there have been many nations leaving their deep-rooted marks on this land, including Romans, Greeks, Spanish, Arabs, or French.
+Nevertheless, this tiny Mediterranean country has never lost its identity and uniqueness.
+On the contrary, it has grown into a popular tourist destination, where the incredibly rich culture and history blend beautifully with the enticing Mediterranean flair.

 The Megalithic Temples of Malta are the oldest free-standing structures on Earth and probably the most important cultural and historical sites in the country.
 The seven temples spread throughout the islands of Malta and Gozo are notable for their unique architecture, respectively for their colossal Bronze Age structures.

-In order to go even deeper into the wonderful Maltese culture, we suggest you to pay a visit to the famous Manoel Theater in Valleta.
-It is the third-oldest working theater in Europe and the setting of various concerts, operas and dramas.
+In order to go even deeper into the wonderful Maltese culture, I suggest you to pay a visit to the famous Manoel Theater in Valletta.
+It is the third oldest working theater in Europe and the setting of various concerts, operas, and dramas.
 The highlight, however, is the popular Christmas Pantomime held here during the winter.

 Furthermore, Malta’s cultural scene has been enriched lately with a series of art festivals, the majority being scheduled throughout the summer months.
 Most notable are Malta Arts Festival and Malta Jazz Festival, both of them taking place here in July.

-All in all, Malta is not only about wonderful beaches, exciting water sports and natural wonders, but also an exquisite destination for culture and history buffs, providing a great educational background in addition to the amazing range of activities.
-In order to enhance your cultural experience in Malta, you can even combine traveling with an English course.
-Maltalingua, for instance offers a brilliant learning experience combining expertise with friendliness.
+All in all, Malta is not only about wonderful beaches, exciting water sports, and natural wonders, but also an exquisite destination for culture and history buffs, providing a great educational background in addition to the amazing range of activities.

-Malta’s dynamic cultural scene surely deserves recognition, and this will almost certainly come in 2018 when Valleta is set to become the European Capital of Culture.
+Malta’s dynamic cultural scene surely deserves recognition, and this will almost certainly come in 2018, when Valletta is set to become the European Capital of Culture.

 Customs and Traditions

-The festas are religious holidays celebrated with fanfare in each village throughout the country and yet an important part of the Maltese culture.
-They are taking place all over the year, but the season reaches its peak in July and August.
-During the festas, locals honor their patron saints by lighting up the villages, decorating the churches and marching the streets.
-Despite the religious ceremonies, the festa acts like a festival in its own right with spectacular fireworks, colorful parades and delicious traditional food.
+The festas are religious holidays celebrated with fanfare in each village throughout the country.
+An important part of the Maltese culture, these are taking place throughout the year, but the season reaches its peak in July and August.
+During the festas, locals honor their patron saints by lighting up the villages, decorating the churches, and marching the streets.
+Despite the religious ceremonies, the festa acts like a festival in its own right, with spectacular fireworks, colorful parades, and delicious traditional food.